 In some circumstances, it may be necessary to alter the date of the task (that is, Term and Week) from that listed in the assessment schedule in this Assessment Booklet.
 When this occurs, students MUST be informed of any changes to the date - in writing, and TWO WEEKS in advance.

-The Principal is to be consulted if it is not possible to give notice two weeks in advance for changed tasks.
+The Principal will give approval if it is not possible to give notice two weeks in advance for changed tasks.

-Note: If it occurs that an assessment task has been scheduled at a time which subsequently coincides with industrial action by staff, then the task will be postponed and students will be informed in writing of the re-scheduled date of the task.
+Note: If it occurs that an assessment task has been scheduled at a time which subsequently coincides with industrial action by staff, then the task will be postponed and students will be informed in writing of the rescheduled date of the task.